 The Necropolis of the caves

 From the necropolis of San Cerbone, different paths bring you to the Necropolis of the Caves inside the forest.
 Here, dozens of tombs were dug under the ground level into the soft stones.
 The route is a bit uphill but the walk is really pleasant.
-Once reached the Belvedere you will be astonished by a spectacular view of the Gulf of Baratti with its different shades of blue, the valley of Cornia river, and a tomb dug into the brownstone that seems like a little Petra in Jordan.
+The view to the Gulf of Baratti from the Belvedere is spectacular.
+The different shades of blue of the water and the green fields of the valley of the river Cornia.
+And also a tomb dug into the brownstone looking like a little Petra in Jordan.

-Inside this beautiful tomb, they found the rest of a top-rank young lady of 18 yo, wine amphora, candelabras (symbol of light and life), and cans of crystallized honey.
+The tomb belonged to a top-rank young lady of 18 yo.
+Inside, archaeologists found the rests of her body together with wine amphora, candelabras (symbol of light and life), and cans of crystallized honey.
 All these findings prove that probably this grave belonged to the priestess of Fufluns, the God of wine.
 Aren’t these stories exciting?

 The Centre of Experimental Archaeology

-Half a way of the paths that connect the two Necropolises, a loyal reproduction of an old hut of the Bronze Age welcomes visitors to the center of experimental archaeology.
-Under the supervision of experts, adults but especially children can experience the ancient processing techniques, work with soft stones, wood, bones, and pottery to create everyday stuff, and know more about the daily life of the old inhabitants.
-Out of the center.
-Following another of the natural tracks departing from the Necropolises, you can even reach the hidden ruins of the medieval Benedictine monastery of San Quirico.
+Half a way of the paths connecting the two Necropolises, a loyal reproduction of an old hut of the Bronze Age welcomes visitors to the experimental archaeology center.
+Under the supervision of experts, adults but especially children can experience the ancient processing techniques.
+You can work with soft stones, wood, bones, and pottery to create everyday stuff.
+And know more about the daily life of the old inhabitants.
+Following another track, you can even reach the hidden ruins of the medieval Benedictine monastery of San Quirico.

 The Acropolis of Populonia

-If you are ready to hike a hard uphill path, you can reach the Acropolis by walk, otherwise, you can get the car.
-At the moment it is possible to visit the site only with a guided tour (in Italian but you can ask and the tour guide will translate the main information for you).
-Ruins are more Romans than Etruscans and you can see foundations of three sacred temples, a paved street, and the rest of an impressive building (probably a Villa or a thermal bath) with terrace and Loggia.
+If you are ready to hike a hard uphill path, you can reach the Acropolis by walk.
+Otherwise you can get by car.
+At the moment the visit to the site is possible only with a guided tour.
+They lead the tour in Italian but you can ask the tour guide to translate the main information for you.
+Ruins are more Romans than Etruscans.
+You can see foundations of three sacred temples, a paved street, and the rest of an impressive building with terrace and Loggia.
+Probably those are ruins of a villa or a thermal bath,

-If you add a hint of your own fantasy to the remains and to the information received by the guide, I am sure you will be able to imagine the splendor of the city at that time.
+If you add a hint of your own fantasy, I am sure you will be able to imagine the splendor of the city at that time.
 At the acropolis of the archaeological park of Baratti and Populonia, you see archaeologists at work.
 Every day they make new important discoveries to rebuild the ancient city as it was in the past.